 I Was Bitten by My Neighbor’s Dog.
 What Can I Do?

 Every year, over 4 million people in the United States are attacked by dogs.
 The vast majority of those attacked, and nearly half of those seriously injured by dog bites, are children.
 If you are the victim of such an incident, you need to know your rights.
-So if you were bitten by your neighbor’s dog, here’s what you can do.
+So if you were bitten by a dog, here’s what you can do.

 Common Dog Bite Injuries